-1. Graduate College University Grant (GCUG): This is a need-based award to support new and continuing masters and doctoral students with financial need as determined by information taken from the FAFSA.
-The GCF is intended to support in recruitment and retention of outstanding graduate students at Arizona State University.
+Graduate College University Grant (GCUG): This is a need-based award to support new and continuing masters and doctoral students with financial need as determined by information taken from the FAFSA.
+The GCUG is intended to support in recruitment and retention of outstanding graduate students at Arizona State University.
 Students may receive this award for a maximum of four semesters throughout their degree study.
 Students must be nominated by their academic unit.

 - 2. Course Assistant Positions: The primary way that our students are funded is through Course Assistant (CA) positions.
 These positions typically assist with undergraduate courses that are offered online.
 Courses are either half-semester (7.5 weeks) or full semester (15 weeks), and CAs are paid a stipend for each course.
 Positions are advertised as they become available. - 3.
 Research Assistant Funding: On occasion, faculty may have funds that could be used to hire masters-level students to be research workers.
-These would typically be advanced (second-year) students who are involved in grant-funded projects.
+These would typically be advanced (second-year) students who are involved in grant-funded projects. - 4.
+Writers' Studio Online First-Year Composition Teaching Gain paid experience in teaching first-year composition online.
+Please complete this form (be sure to log into your My ASU first) so the Writers Studio can contact you about opportunities for teaching first-year composition (writing) online.